How much pre-training is enough to discover a good subnetwork?: Abstract

 \section{Abstract}

 Neural network pruning is useful for discovering efficient, high-performing subnetworks within pre-trained, dense network architectures.
-However, more often than not, it involves a three-step process—pre-training, pruning, and re-training—that is computationally expensive, as the dense model must be fully pre-trained.
-Luckily, several works have empirically shown that high-performing subnetworks can be discovered via pruning without fully pre-training the dense network.
-Aiming to theoretically analyze the amount of dense network pre-training needed for a pruned network to perform well, we discover a theoretical bound in the number of SGD pre-training iterations on a two-layer, fully-connected network, beyond which pruning via greedy forward selection \citep{provable_subnetworks} yields a subnetwork that achieves good training error.
-This threshold is shown to be logarithmically dependent upon the size of the dataset, meaning that experiments with larger datasets require more pre-training for subnetworks obtained via pruning to perform well.
-We empirically demonstrate the validity of our theoretical results across a variety of architectures and datasets, including fully-connected networks trained on MNIST and several deep convolutional neural network (CNN) architectures trained on CIFAR10 and ImageNet.
+More often than not, it involves a three-step process—pre-training, pruning, and re-training—that is computationally expensive, as the dense model must be fully pre-trained.
+While previous work has revealed through experiments the relationship between the amount of pre-training and the performance of the pruned network, a theoretical characterization of such dependency is still missing.
+Aiming to mathematically analyze the amount of dense network pre-training needed for a pruned network to perform well, we discover a simple theoretical bound in the number of gradient descent pre-training iterations on a two-layer, fully-connected network, beyond which pruning via greedy forward selection \citep{provable_subnetworks} yields a subnetwork that achieves good training error.
+Interestingly, this threshold is shown to be logarithmically dependent upon the size of the dataset, meaning that experiments with larger datasets require more pre-training for subnetworks obtained via pruning to perform well.
+Lastly, we empirically validate our theoretical results on a multi-layer perceptron trained on MNIST.